JimmyLamothe/autofront/README.md

 All functions can be executed with one click and all print calls and return values are redirected to be displayed on the web page.

-Typical usage would be to control home automation, Rapsberry Pi DIY projects, etc.
+Typical usage would be to control home automation, Rapsberry Pi projects, etc.
 The web page is very basic and is not meant for an end user.
 The main purpose is to allow developers to focus on the back end while still having easy access to a functional front end.
 Though the code could be modified to make the server